 Summary: My PhD project looks at British intelligence in Singapore during the period of the early Cold War and Malayan Emergency.
 This is funded by the White Rose College for the Arts and Humanities and AHRC.

 Current Research Projects

-My PhD project is entitled 'British Intelligence Activities in Singapore, 1948-59: Regional Collation, Internal Security and the Cold War in the Far East'.
-This uses material including MI5/JIC records, colonial 'Migrated Archives' and personal papers from key government consumers of intelligence such as Commissioner-General Malcolm MacDonald, as well as oral history testimony from Singapore Special Branch officers.
-It moves beyond the history of individual intelligence agencies to interrogate the broader intelligence milieu in Singapore, including Far East regional outposts of MI5 and MI6 in addition to internal security agencies (the Special Branch).
+My PhD project is entitled 'British Intelligence Activities in Singapore, 1946-59: Local Security, Regional Collation and the Cold War in the Far East'.
+This uses material including records created by various intelligence services, colonial 'Migrated Archives' and personal papers from key government consumers of intelligence such as Commissioner-General Malcolm MacDonald, as well as oral history testimony from Special Branch officers.
+It moves beyond the history of individual intelligence agencies to interrogate the broader intelligence milieu in Singapore, including Far East regional outposts of MI5, MI6 and the JIC.
 The thesis evaluates the impact of intelligence, its accuracy and also questions of organisation, particularly the intelligence hierarchies between Whitehall, Singapore and Hong Kong.

 Prior to starting my PhD I graduated with First Class Honours in International History and Politics at the University of Leeds in 2014 and earned an MA with Distinction in Modern History at the same institution in 2015.

-My PhD is supervised by Professor Simon Ball, Dr Adam Cathcart and Dr Martin Thornton.
+My PhD is supervised by Professor Simon Ball, Dr Adam Cathcart and previously Dr Martin Thornton.

 I am also working on an article evaluating security intelligence production and assessment in Hong Kong during the early years of the Cold War.